Agent setup

 - Do not commit OAuth secrets, refresh tokens, cookies, Dropbox tokens, Google tokens, or user media.

-- Do not replace the checked-in extension key unless the user wants a new extension ID and new OAuth redirect URIs.
+- Do not replace the checked-in extension key unless the user wants a new development extension ID and new OAuth redirect URIs.

 - Do not remove existing user changes in the working tree.